alcatrazEscapee/hexlands/README.md

 **Note**: Anywhere below where the term "default value" is used does not mean the field is not required!
 It means that is the value used by the Hex Land's generation presets.

 - `type` is a string identifying what chunk generator to use.
-Must be `hexlands:hexlands`.
+Must be a HexLands compatible biome source (Either `hexlands:hexlands` or `hexlands:end_hexlands`).
 - `seed` is a `long`.
 It is the seed of the world.
 - `settings` is a [Noise Settings](https://minecraft.fandom.com/wiki/Custom_world_generation#Noise_settings) used by the dimension.
 The default value is `"minecraft:overworld"`.
 - `biome_source` is an object representing the biomes in the world.
 It must be a Hex Lands biome source, with the following fields: